 Attentive readers of this blog might even recognize “Sacred Grove”, as it is an updated version of Yuliya Kozhemyako’s and Margarita Skomorokh’s Ludum Dare 39 entry “Rise Shine Fall”.
 Here you had to play as a shaman who tries to keep the trees alive by singing chants.
 But the trees were too far away from each other to keep them all alive at once, so you had to set priorities.
 “Sacred Grove” is nearly identical to this jam game, and personally I am very happy to see the reuse of former prototypes in new indie games.

-“Chernodyrsk / Black Hole City” is a game which is characterized by reasonless anger with the world.
-The male character goes through a dead city and by pressing the spacebar, he will repeat pretty contextless, homophobic as well as misogynic rants.
+“Chernodyrsk / Black Hole City” is a game which is characterized by some strong, seemingly irrational anger with the world.
+The male character goes through a dead city and by pressing the spacebar, he will repeat contextless, homophobic as well as misogynic rants.
 No danger or threat can be seen, but he will always just express his weird rage.
-A black hole appears.
+Suddenly, a black hole appears.
 Maybe it is the one of his heart, maybe it is his reception of his surroundings, noone can say for sure.

 So far I think that “Overseas” has a fantastic start as an art game collection, but I am also aware of the fact that its target audience might be a pretty small one.
-It is one of those wonderful curiosities with incredibly strong moments, which might not get enough attention because people think of it being ‘too artsy’ or whatever.
+It is one of those wonderful curiosities with incredibly strong moments, which might not get enough attention because people think of it being too ‘artsy’ or whatever.
 But who knows where the journey is headed in the end?
 Maybe “Overseas” will get more episodes and then, when you see the new destination, you will be amazed of the fact that you already got your ticket.
-I know that I will be.
+[PLAY]